 You will definitely have some spillovers from Day 6 in Tbilisi.
 Treat this day to enjoy true Georgian hospitality, wine & dine and enjoy the historical sights in this city.

-You can either get a taxi, shared van or a bus from Tbilisi to Yerevan.
+You can either get a taxi, shared van or a bus from Tbilisi (Freedom Square) to Yerevan.
 The total travel time including border change takes about 7 hours.
 We took a shared van which accommodates up to 7 people and is a cheaper option as compared to a private taxi.
-The cheapest option is to take the bus.
+The cheapest option is to take a bus.
 The day will mostly be spent in travel and all you would want to do once you reach Yerevan is to order room service and sleep.

-Enjoy Khor Virap Monastery and the stunning views of Mt.Ararat from here.
+You can station yourself in Yerevan and either book normal tours or private tours to explore Armenia.
+Enjoy Khor Virap Monastery and the stunning views of Mt.Ararat (situated in Turkey) from here.
 The drive to Mt.
 Aragat is so much fun and the views at the top are literally unreal.
 Lake Kari atop the mountain is just pure wow!
-This tour would take 5-6 hours and you would get back to Yerevan by late evening.
+A tour would normally take 5-6 hours and you can get back to Yerevan by late evening.

-Try the local fish from the lake
+- Try the local fresh water fish

-Visit Sevanavank Monastery
+- Visit Sevanavank Monastery